nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Able to support names with spaces.
   * Cons:
       * Slightly more difficult to implement, as there are more edge cases.
-      * Unable to support editing of suggestions.
+      * User can only enter autocomplete mod at the end of strings and not in the middle.

 * **Alternative 2:** Using regex to match pattern (e.g. `.*<CMD_PREFIX>\S*`)
   * Pros: